 Generally, consent to adoption is required from the birth parent(s) and, where applicable, a person having custody of the child, as well as the child who is being adopted if the child is 12 years of age or older.
 Each person must sign a separate consent form.
 Each consent form must be signed in front of a witness.
 The witness has to be a lawyer, Commissioner for Oaths, Justice of the Peace or Notary Public.
-The consent form tells the judge that the person signing it is in agreement with the proposed adoption and they understands the legal effect of the Adoption Order that is being sought.
+The consent form tells the judge that the person signing it is in agreement with the proposed adoption and he/she understands the legal effect of the adoption order that is being sought.

-1. Consent of Parent / Person Having Custody [Supreme Court of Newfoundland and Labrador Family Division form or Provincial Court of Newfoundland and Labrador form].
+1. Consent of Parent / Person Having Custody [Supreme Court of Newfoundland and Labrador, Trial Division (Family) form or Provincial Court of Newfoundland and Labrador form].